w3c/wai-curricula/content/designer/flexible-layout-and-design.md

 Optional ideas to teach the learning outcomes:

 * Show examples of interfaces where information is conveyed exclusively with differences in color, such as a form where required fields are marked in red.
-Explain that some users cannot perceive color well or at all, so alternative methods to convey that information are required.
-For references on how to convey information without using color alone, see technique [G182: Ensuring that additional visual cues are available when text color differences are used to convey information](https://www.w3.org/WAI/WCAG21/Techniques/general/G182.html).
+Explain that some users cannot perceive color well or at all, so supplemental methods to convey that information are required.
+For references on how to supplement information conveyed through color, see technique [G182: Ensuring that additional visual cues are available when text color differences are used to convey information](https://www.w3.org/WAI/WCAG21/Techniques/general/G182.html).
 * Show examples of how different pieces of text are perceived depending on their background color.
 Explain that contrast ratios for text (including images of text) need to be at least 4.5:1 with respect to their background.
 For references on how to apply contrast ratios to text (including images of text), see technique [G18: Ensuring that a contrast ratio of at least 4.5:1 exists between text (and images of text) and background behind the text](https://www.w3.org/WAI/WCAG21/Techniques/general/G18.html).
 * Show examples of different interactive components, such as buttons and links, and explain that they should have a contrast ratio of at least 3:1.